-Woodfordia Inc operates the Woodfordia site, the home of the Woodford Folk Festival.
-The Woodford Folk Festival is largest gathering of artists and musicians in Australia and typically attracts over 130,000 visitors during the 6 days of the event.
+Woodfordia Inc operates the Woodfordia site, the home of the Woodford Folk Festival; the largest gathering of artists and musicians in Australia which typically attracts over 130,000 visitors during the 6 days of the event.
 The festival started operating on the site in 1994 and for 15 years searched for an economic and environmentally friendly solution to its challenging wastewater treatment requirements.
-The main issue was to find an economic solution to manage its highly variable wastewater production volumes.
+The main issue was to find an economic solution to manage the highly variable wastewater production volumes.

 Arris Water was able to solve the wastewater treatment issues at the Woodfordia site with a bespoke decentralised wastewater treatment and water recycling scheme.
 We designed, built, operate and maintain a batching treatment plant that incorporates physical separation, chemical treatment (ion exchange, oxidation, and adsorption), and biological polishing.
 The treated water is then irrigated onto a bamboo plantation; with the bamboo poles and products being harvested and used on the site as part of the festival events.

 The plant was commissioned during the actual operation of the 2009/2010 Woodford Folk Festival.
 The completion of the STP enabled Woodfordia Inc to slash their cost of managing their wastewater by more than 80%, reduced the site’s carbon emissions.
 It also enabled a town planning change that allowed Woodfordia Inc to offer the site to third party clients for hire and use.
 As a result, the site was hired to Splendour in the Grass music festival for two years, and has an on-going relationship with Tough Mudder.